Tejas73494/HyperNova-Strike/README.md

 - Use the **arrow keys** to move left and right.
 - Use the **spacebar** to fire basic attack projectiles.
-- The powerful **Laser Beam weapon** can do huge damage to enemies and bosses.
+- The powerful **Laser Beam weapon** can do huge damage to aliens and bosses.
 It automatically charges over time with a blue energy bar that fills over time.
 You can fire the Laser Beam at any time by clicking the **F key**.
 The energy bar will decrease depending on how much power you use.
 If the bar is empty, it will turn red as it slowly starts to recharge, and the weapon can't be activated.
 The Laser Beam enters a brief warm-up phase lasting a few seconds.
 The Laser Beam itself is disabled, but your main blasters remain fully operational.
 You must wait for the cooldown to finish until you can reuse the Laser Beam again.
 The energy bar returns to blue once the Laser Beam is ready for use again

-## Enemy Types
+## Alien Types

 - 🟢 **ZetaScout (Green)**:
   - 1 HP
-  - The weakest and most common early enemy
+  - The weakest and most common early alien
   - Spawns frequently in initial waves but decreases in later ones

 - 🟡 **BetaStriker (Yellow)**:
   - 2 HP
-  - Medium difficulty enemy
+  - Medium difficulty alien
   - Spawns less in the early game, frequently in mid-game waves, then becomes less common in later waves

 - 🔴 **OmegaTitan (Red)**:
   - 3 HP
-  - The tankiest enemy
+  - The tankiest alien
-  - Rare in early waves but becomes the dominant enemy type in the later waves
+  - Rare in early waves but becomes the dominant alien type in the later waves
-  - After wave 101, it's the only enemy type that spawns
+  - After wave 101, it's the only alien type that spawns

 ## Boss Mechanics

 - Bosses appear every 5 waves (e.g., wave 5, 10, 15, etc.)
-- Each boss has significantly higher health than regular enemies
+- Each boss has significantly higher health than regular aliens
 - Bosses get stronger over time, increasing in health by 5
 - A visible health number is displayed during boss fights, allowing players to track progress
-- If you are hit by the Boss enemy, it's game over, no matter how much health you have
+- If you are hit by the Boss alien, it's game over, no matter how much health you have

 ## Health

 - Players begin with **3 hearts**
-- A heart is lost whenever the player is hit by an enemy or certain types of collisions
+- A heart is lost whenever the player is hit by an alien or certain types of collisions
-- If the enemy makes it to the bottom of a screen without hitting you, the game is over then no matter how much health you have left.
+- If the alien makes it to the bottom of a screen without hitting you, the game is over then no matter how much health you have left.
 - After each wave, the player regenerates **1 heart**, up to a maximum of **5 hearts**

 ## Game UI